 Right from the start I have often been sharply criticized in the United States, for example, for allegedly being a Calvinist.
 And a Calvinist is pessimistic, and so on.
 But I'm not a Calvinist at all.
 They haven't understood anything of my theology, but it doesn't matter.

 But what does matter is that pessimism in a society such as ours can only lead to suicide.
 That's why you must be optimistic.
 You must spend your holiday in Disneyland.
 Then you are a real optimist.
-With all that you see there you no longer have to think about anything else.
+With all that you see there, you no longer have to think about anything else.
 In other words, those who accuse me of pessimism are in fact saying to me: You prevent people from being able to sleep peacefully.
-So if you let everything to take its course, never interfere, and you just go to sleep peacefully, all will end well.
+So if you let everything take its course, you never interfere, and you just go to sleep peacefully, all will end well.

 I would certainly not want my words to be too pessimistic and too inaccessible.
-And I would like to explain that people are still people a bit – notice I say a bit – and they still have human needs; and they can still feel love and pity, and feelings of friendship.
+And I would like to explain that people are still people a bit – notice, I say: a bit – and they still have human needs; and they can still feel love and pity, and feelings of friendship.

 The question now is whether people are prepared or not to realize that they are dominated by technology.
 And to realize that technology oppresses them, forces them to undertake certain obligations and conditions them.
 Their freedom begins when they become conscious of these things.
 For when we become conscious of that which determines our life we attain the highest degree of freedom.
-I must make sure that I can analyze it just as I can analyze a stone or any other object, that I can analyze it and fathom it from all angles.
+I must make sure that I can analyze it, just as I can analyze a stone or any other object, that I can analyze it and fathom it from all angles.
 As soon as I can break down this whole technological system into its smallest components my freedom begins.
 But I also know that, at the same time, I'm dominated by technology.
 So I don't say, "I'm so strong that technology has no hold on me".
-Of course technology has hold on me.
+Of course technology has a hold on me.
 I know that very well.
 Just take… a telephone, for example, which I use all the time.
 I'm continually benefiting from technology.

 And on the other hand we have the obligation to rediscover certain fundamental truths which have disappeared because of technology.
-We can also call these truths values – important, actual values which ensure that people experience their lives as having sense.
+We can also call these truths values, important, actual values, which ensure that people experience their lives as having meaning.
 In other words, as soon as the moment arrives, when I think that the situation is really dangerous, I can't do anymore with purely technological means.
 Then I must employ all my human and intellectual capacities and all my relationships with others to create a counterbalance.
-That means that when I think that a disaster threatens and that developments threaten to lead to a destiny for mankind, as I wrote concerning the development of technology, I, as a member of mankind, must resist and must refuse to accept that destiny.
+That means that when I think that a disaster threatens to happen and that developments threaten to lead to a destiny for mankind, as I wrote concerning the development of technology, I, as a member of mankind, must resist and must refuse to accept that destiny.
 And at that moment we end up doing what mankind has always done at a moment when destiny threatens.
 Just think of all those Greek tragedies in which mankind stands up against the destiny and says: No, I want mankind to survive; and I want freedom to survive.